ministryofjustice/cloud-platform-infrastructure/cloudformation/aws-account-baseline-templates/aws-risk-credentials-exposed/README.md

 ## Reference
-This solution is forked from the [original solution](https://github.com/aws/aws-health-tools/tree/master/automated-actions/AWS_RISK_CREDENTIALS_EXPOSED) from AWS
+This solution has been customized based on the [original solution](https://github.com/aws/aws-health-tools/tree/master/automated-actions/AWS_RISK_CREDENTIALS_EXPOSED) from AWS

 ## License